 (14) Follow Random Users Under “Suggestions”

 Also, follow random users that have been suggested for you under the section “suggestions for you”.
 As a guide, about 30 percent of those you follow randomly will most likely follow you back.
 After a while, see who do not follow you back, and then unfollow them because there is a limited to how many you can follow in a single account.
-However, do continue to follow those who follow you.
+However, do continue to follow your Instagram followers.

 (15) Use Bright and Nice Photographs